Independent Publisher Book Awards

 Enter the world's largest book awards competition and earn credibility and publicity for your books!

-Just $45 to also enter the Regional Awards
+Just $55 to also enter the Regional or E-Book Awards

-For twelve years the Independent Publisher Book Awards have been conducted annually to honor the year's best independently published titles.
+For 18 years the Independent Publisher Book Awards have been conducted annually to honor the year's best independently published titles.
 The "IPPY" Awards reward those who exhibit the courage, innovation, and creativity to bring about change in the world of publishing.
 Independent spirit and expertise comes from publishers of all sizes and budgets, and books are judged with that in mind.
-All independent, university, small press, and self-publishers who produce books intended for the North American market are eligible to enter titles copyrighted or released in 2008.
+All independent, university, small press, and self-publishers who produce books intended for the North American market are eligible to enter.
 Independent authors using print-on-demand publishing services are welcome to enter their books themselves.

-Twenty special awards will be given in recognition of the Best Regional Fiction and Best Regional Non-Fiction books in eight U.S. and two Canadian regions.
+Awards will be given in recognition of the Best Regional Fiction and Best Regional Non-Fiction books in eight U.S. and two Canadian regions, plus Australia/New Zealand.
 Regional books of fiction are typically set within the region, and deal with a local event, characters or topic; regional non-fiction entries are often guidebooks, picture books and informative books on regional history, geography, travel, etc. If your book is written or published with a regional focus, don't miss the opportunity to extend your exposure and increase your chances of winning a regional Independent Publisher Book Award.
+In general, children’s picture books don’t fare well in these categories.

 Most Original Concept